November 2019

 Source: Skat.dk

 The duty was imposed in 1922 to control the private production of marzipan, a popular sweet in Denmark.
 It became unpopular due to the 20th century’s focus on health and wellness.
-Nuts are healthy, and they are an important source of nutrients for vegans.
-During the last few years, the government has been under pressure to reduce and abolish the tax levies on nuts.
-Most notably is the movement Knæk Afgiften, started by Mads Lønnberg, a nuts importer in Copenhagen (read the whole story in Danish here).
+Nuts are healthy and an important source of nutrients for vegans.
+During the last few years, the government has been pressured to reduce and abolish the tax levies on nuts.
+Most notable is the movement Knæk Afgiften, started by Mads Lønnberg, a nuts importer in Copenhagen (read the whole story in Danish here).

-Thank to Mads, we are possibly going to enjoy the benefit of cheaper nuts from the New Year 2020.
-I say "possibly", because it depends on the retailers’ decision on pricing for nuts.
-They may keep all the deduction to themselves, run the business as usual; or they may bypass it to the byers by lowering the price.
-At least, you know now how much you can bargain on nuts.
+Thanks to Mads, we will possibly enjoy the benefit of cheaper nuts from the New Year 2020.
+I say "possibly" because it depends on the retailers’ decision on pricing for nuts.
+They may keep all the deductions to themselves and run the business as usual, or they may bypass it to the buyers by lowering the price.
+At least you know now how much you can bargain on nuts.